jundalisay/superbnetlify/content/en/faq.md

 A problem begins when something goes away from its True Nature, Dharma, or Tao.

 Most science just deals with effect and not cause because science is ignorant of metaphysics which is the real cause of anything in physics.
 The education system is supposed to help children discover their True Nature, Dharma, or Tao so that they can direct their lives towards it.
-But instead, it just molds them to be industrial workers (the dharma of of business and industry).
+But instead, it just molds them to be industrial workers (the dharma of business and industry).

 Ask anyone what the goal or purpose of the life is, and they will look at you with a blank stare.